tim-christy/tim-christy.github.io/_posts/setup/data_pipeline/2024-04-12-postgres-setup.md

 ```

 docker run
-The docker run command is used to create a new container.
+The docker run command is used to create and start a new container.

 -d
 Starts the container in detached mode.
 This way we keep our terminal rather than